AviatrixSystems/Docs/HowTos/PSIRT_Advisories.rst

 - All known software vulnerabilities are submitted to Mitre for CVE-ID references by Aviatrix Systems

-- Aviatrix publish Field Notices and send alerts to Controller Admin in the Controller console when security related issues are published
+- Aviatrix publishes Field Notices and send alerts to Controller Admin in the Controller console when security related issues are published

 25. Aviatrix Egress FQDN Firewall Security Misconfiguration
 -------------------------------------------------------------